Table of Contents:

 This is not a comprehensive list by any means, as there are literally endless forms of offshore investing.

 An offshore investment account usually refers to a foreign or international investment or brokerage account.
 An offshore account can be used as an investment holding account or trading account.
-Such accounts are used as a personal private bank account that primarily holds assets or a trading account that can trade and exchanges asset classes in either low or high volume amounts.
+Such accounts are used as a personal private offshore bank accounts that primarily holds assets or a trading account that can trade and exchanges asset classes in either low or high volume amounts.

 An offshore investment account allows an individual to invest, hold and trade stocks, bonds, futures, FX, securities or options eas well as engage in a variety of transactions to-and-from different accounts allowing a high volume of deposits and withdrawals per day.